 Mission

-The mission of the Iowa Anesthesia Nursing Program is to educate registered nurses through didactic and clinical experiences needed to successfully enter into practice as a Certified Registered Nurse Anesthetist (CRNA).
+The mission of the University of Iowa DNP Anesthesia Nursing Program is to educate registered nurses to become remarkable CRNAs.
+We do this through superior didactic preparation and clinical experiences using the mastery learning methodology.
 Since Iowa and other rural environments have a shortage of anesthesia practitioners, students participate in mandatory clinical rotations in rural and critical access hospitals.
 University of Iowa DNP-CRNA graduates are prepared to be leaders within the profession and U.S. health care system.

 Program Design

-Our Doctor of Nursing Practice (DNP) curriculum is designed to provide a BSN or BAN prepared Registered Nurse with graduate level education and clinical experience to become a Certified Registered Nurse Anesthetist (CRNA).
+Our Doctor of Nursing Practice (DNP) curriculum is designed to provide a BSN or BAN, or equivalently prepared Registered Nurse with graduate level education and clinical experience to become a Certified Registered Nurse Anesthetist (CRNA).
 Successful students will graduate with a DNP degree with a specialization in nurse anesthesia and be eligible to sit for the NBCRNA National Certification Exam.

 Benefits of the Doctor of Nursing Practice (DNP)